proddata/crate/docs/general/ddl/data-types.rst

     It is not possible to detect a geo_shape type for a dynamically created column.
-Like with :ref:`geo_point_data_type` type, geo_shape columns need to be created explicitly using either :ref:`ref-create-table` or :ref:`ref-alter-table`.
+Like with :ref:`geo_point_data_type` type, geo_shape columns need to be created explicitly using either :ref:`sql-create-table` or :ref:`sql-alter-table`.

 .. _object_data_type: